Henry Scharbau

-Henry Scharbau (1822–1902), or Henry Sharbau, was a British cartographer remembered for his work in Japan as an Oyatoi foreign advisor in the Meiji era.
+Henry Scharbau (1822–1902), or Henry Sharbau, was a British cartographer.

 Biography

 Scharbau was born at Lübeck in North Germany in 1822, but came to England in his youth.
 Due to his skills in surveying and draughtsmanship, firstly in work on the Ordnance Survey of the south of Scotland, and between 1858 and 1864 in the Admiralty Surveys in the Hebrides and some western lochs.
 In 1865 he was appointed temporary assistant in the Hydrographic Office, a post he held until 1874.
-In 1873, Scharbau became a naturalized British subject and he received an invitation from the Japanese government to work as an assistant and advisor of the Surveying Department in the Ministry of Interior.
+In 1873, he asked Colin Alexander McVean, Surveyor in Chief of Japanese government to work under him, and signed up the appointment in October 1873.
+But, he delayed departure more than a half year to take care of his weak wife.
+He became a naturalized British subject just before departure.